We began with a very simple question: why do we have so many words to express our likes and dislikes?

 The EL and its measure of emotionality have been directly validated both experimentally in the lab as well as in archival text.
 Moreover, the EL has been shown to be unique in its ability to measure emotionality compared to other popular text analysis tools (link).

-Speaking to its unique capabilities, using the EL we have found that attitude emotionality is predictive of more extreme final judgments in over 15 million real-world online reviews (Rocklage and Fazio 2015; Rocklage, Rucker, and Nordgren 2018; Rocklage and Fazio under review), greater consistency in expressing opinions across contexts (Rocklage and Fazio 2016) and time (Rocklage and Luttrell in press), greater ability for consumers to quickly indicate their opinion – due in part to its ability to provide an important signal to them (Rocklage and Fazio 2018; Rocklage, Durso, Way, and Luttrell in prep), and even the future success of restaurants, Super Bowl commercials, and movies (Rocklage, Rucker, and Nordgren in prep).
+Speaking to its unique capabilities, using the EL we have found that attitude emotionality is predictive of more extreme final judgments in over 15 million real-world online reviews (Rocklage and Fazio 2015; Rocklage, Rucker, and Nordgren 2018; Rocklage and Fazio invited resubmission), greater consistency in expressing opinions across contexts (Rocklage and Fazio 2016) and time (Rocklage and Luttrell in press), greater ability for consumers to quickly indicate their opinion – due in part to its ability to provide an important signal to them (Rocklage and Fazio 2018; Rocklage, Durso, Way, and Luttrell in prep), and even the future success of restaurants, Super Bowl commercials, and movies (Rocklage, Rucker, and Nordgren in prep).
 See below for the current list of publications using the EL.

 Interested in trying it out?
 Download it below.